389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

 ### Text format

-Let's *not* do this, or even have this as an config option, but as an exmaple here it is:
+Let's *not* do this, or even have this as an config option, but as an example here it is:

     <TIMESTAMP> <EVENT> <IP> <CONN ID> <DN> <MSG>